Kingdom of Loathing: Story

 Once the Naughty Sorceress has been defeated, her chamber will have been mostly destroyed, and King Ralph's Prism will appear.
 The player can then free King Ralph, thereby reinstating power to the King and causing the Council of Loathing to become obsolete, much to the dismay of the council members.
 The destruction of the prism will cause an astral gash to appear in the middle of the sky where the King was once imprismed.
-Upon returning to the council, they will tell the character that they have just discovered that the monsters are still running amok, and that the Naughty Sorceress wasn't the main culprit; turns out the monsters really hate the character.
+Upon returning to the council, they will tell the character that they have just discovered that the monsters are still running amok, and that the Naughty Sorceress wasn't the main culprit: it turns out that the monsters really hate the character.
 However, they also reveal that jumping into the Astral Gash will allow the character to ascend to Valhalla, afterlife hub of reincarnations and new routes, and only then will the monsters stop attacking the kingdom.
 It is up to the player to either continue playing side quests and leveling up or to ascend to play a new game whenever they decide to.